YuvanY/Microsoft-Clone/README.md

 # Microsoft-Clone
-This is a silly microsoft website clone
+This is a silly microsoft's website clone which is made pure HTML and CSS.
+The clone uses images from internet